 Bring Outdoor Play Back to Your Neighbourhood!

 The objective of EarthPLAY is to put self-directed outdoor play back into the lives of children as a natural part of their day-to-day lives.
-EarthPLAY encompasses a broad spectrum of projects that address play provision in schools, childcare centres, parks, streets and other community green spaces, highlighting the importance of freely chosen outdoor play as a vital determinant of health and social wellbeing.
-We thank our core sponsor, TD Friends of the Environment Fund, for supporting the integration of EarthPLAY into Earth Day Canada.
+EarthPLAY encompasses a broad spectrum of projects that address play provision in schools, childcare centres, parks, streets and other community green spaces, highlighting the importance of freely chosen outdoor play as a vital determinant of health and social well-being.
+We thank our core sponsor, TD Friends of the Environment Foundation, for supporting the integration of EarthPLAY into Earth Day Canada.

 Create a space where your child can explore, get their hands dirty and be creative.
 Mud kitchens can provide hours of fun — and all you need is some soil, water, and a few easy-to-find items such as pots, pans, spoons, even old appliances.
 Mud kitchens are a great opportunity for children to imagine, discover and “cook” for their friends and family.
 Did somebody order a mud pie?
 For more information on the health benefits of dirt, click here.

 Many recreation centres and municipal agencies are interested to learn how they can support outdoor, unstructured free play within their facilities.
 Earth Day Canada is working with several such partners in the delivery of our POP-UP Adventure Playground program.
 The POP-UPs and the follow-up consultations provide a hands-on opportunity for our partners to learn about “loose parts” play, the role of the “play-worker”, and risk reframing.